sherlock-audit/2023-02-blueberry-judging/README.md

 Alternatively, you could add an update to `bank.totalLend` in the `liquidate()` function, which might temporarily underrepresent the total lent before the liquidator withdrew the funds, but would end up being accurate over the long run.

-# Issue M-11: Complete debt size is not paid off for fee on transfer tokens, but users aren't warned
+# Issue M-8: Complete debt size is not paid off for fee on transfer tokens, but users aren't warned

 Source: https://github.com/sherlock-audit/2023-02-blueberry-judging/issues/153

 ## Found by
-chaduke, tsvetanovv, obront, rvierdiiev, Avci, Breeje, berndartmueller
+tsvetanovv, rvierdiiev, Avci, obront, chaduke, berndartmueller, Breeje

 ## Summary